 Aang: Bumi, you're a mad genius!

 Aang later named his oldest son after him.
-In his brief appearance in Legend Of Korra, he demonstrated he was worthy of his namesake with his one line of dialogue.
+In his brief introductory appearance in the first season of Legend Of Korra, he demonstrated he was worthy of his namesake with his one line of dialogue.

 Bumi': WWWWWWWWWWWWWOOOOOOOOOOOOOOOOOOOHHHHHHHHHHOOOOOOOOOOOOO! *claps and grins crazily*